Wellness Wednesday :: Seasonal Practices for Spring

 natural medicine for spring jennifer raye

-Many wisdom and medical systems looked to the natural world as a way to find balance.
-Right now in the northern hemisphere the sprouts will soon be bursting through the rich dark soil.
-The spring is a time we can find clarity around our direction and vision, we can invite more creativity into our lives, and we can release stuck emotional patterns.
-During the spring there is a gradual moving up and out.
+Many wisdom and medical systems looked to the natural world to find balance.
+Right now, in the Northern Hemisphere, the sprouts will soon be bursting through the rich, dark soil.
+The spring is a time when we can find clarity around our direction and vision, invite more creativity into our lives, and release stuck emotional patterns.
+During the spring, there is a gradual move up and out.
 Spring is a time when we move from the internal focus of winter to the expansiveness of summer.

-In today’s video, I talk about the season of Spring and how it relates to stickiness and stagnation in the body.
+In today’s video, I talk about Spring and how it relates to stickiness and stagnation in the body.
 Did you know this is the best time of year to get the heaviness of winter moving again?
 Watch the video to learn more.

-Right now, in the northern hemisphere its spring.
-New green leaves are popping up around us and everywhere there’s new growth.
+Right now, in the northern hemisphere, it’s spring.
+New green leaves are popping up around us, and everywhere there’s new growth.
 Spring is a time when we move from the internal focus of winter to the expansiveness of summer.
-During the spring there is a gradual moving up and out.
+During the spring, there is a gradual move up and out.

 Kapha, the Wood Element, and the Liver and Gallbladder